roccomuso/sequelize-express-boilerplate/README.md

 This repository demonstrates the usage of sequelize within an express application.
 The implemented logic is a simple task tracking tool.

+## Setup

+This repo uses the sequelize-cacher module to provide a cache layer (leveraging both Redis or Memcached).
+So make sure to <code>apt-get install memcached</code>, then make sure it's running <code>service memcached status</code>, and put his ip and port con the <code>config/default.js</code> file.

 ## Starting the app

 ```